Information for Defendants in Sexual Assault Cases

 Learn more about HIV

-If you tested positive for HIV, the U.S. Centers of Disease Control (CDC) website has a page regarding HIV and Treatment.
+If you tested positive for HIV, the Centers for Disease Control and Prevention (CDC) website has a page about HIV and Treatment.

 Go to the New York State Department of Health AIDS Institute website to learn more about: